aabhassenapati/co2-monitor/README.md

 # co2-monitor
-Code for ongoing project at IIT Gandinagar to make an indoor CO2 level monitoring device
+Code for ongoing project at IIT Gandinagar to make an CO2 level monitoring device